+(3) Consent given by the teacher cannot be withdrawn unless the Board receives the withdrawal in writing from the teacher before the Board takes action under subsections (1)(b) and (2).

+(4) Nothing in this section limits the powers of the Board in relation to imposing or modifying conditions on registration.

-(3) Notice of a decision or an order made under this section is to be given in accordance with section 85.
+(5) Notice of a decision or an order made under this section must be given in accordance with section 85.

+[Section 80 inserted: No. 3 of 2023 s.
+55.]

-Subdivision 2 — Requests to impairment review committee by teachers
+Subdivision 3 — Imposing or modifying conditions in relation to complaints about impairment matters

-81. Request by teacher for imposition of condition
+[Heading inserted: No. 3 of 2023 s.
+55.]

+81. Imposing or modifying conditions

-(1) A registered teacher who believes that his or her ability to practise as a teacher is affected because of an impairment matter may ask the impairment review committee to recommend to the Board that a condition on his or her registration be imposed, or that an existing condition be modified.
+(1) A registered teacher who is the subject of a complaint referred to the impairment review committee may agree with the committee for the committee to recommend any of the following to the Board —

+(a) to impose a condition on the teacher’s registration;

+(b) to modify an existing condition on the teacher’s registration.

-(2) If the impairment review committee and the teacher agree upon the condition to be imposed, or the modification of an existing condition, the Board is to impose that condition, or to modify the existing condition, with respect to the registration of the teacher.
+(2) If a recommendation is made under subsection (1) to impose or modify a condition on a teacher’s registration, the Board may impose that condition, or may modify the existing condition, on the registration of the teacher.

+(3) An agreement made by the teacher under subsection (1) cannot be withdrawn unless the Board receives the withdrawal in writing from the teacher before the Board imposes or modifies a condition under subsection (2).

+(4) If a condition is imposed or modified by the Board under subsection (2) on the registration of a teacher who is the subject of a complaint, the Board must dismiss the complaint.

+(5) Nothing in this section limits the powers of the Board in relation to imposing or modifying conditions on registration.

-(3) Notice of a decision under this section is to be given in accordance with section 85.
+(6) Notice of a decision under subsection (2) must be given in accordance with section 85.

+[Section 81 inserted: No. 3 of 2023 s.
+55.]

 82. Cancellation of condition

-The Board may cancel a condition imposed under section 81 if the registered teacher satisfies the impairment review committee that his or her ability to practise as a teacher is no longer affected because of the impairment matter that gave rise to the imposition of the condition.
+(1) The Board may cancel a condition imposed or modified under section 81 if a registered teacher satisfies the impairment review committee that their ability to practise as a teacher is no longer affected because of the impairment matter that gave rise to the imposition or modification of the condition.

+(2) Notice of a decision under subsection (1) must be given in accordance with section 85.

+[Section 82 inserted: No. 3 of 2023 s.
+55.]

-Division 8 — State Administrative Tribunal
+Division 8 — Tribunal

+[Heading inserted: No. 3 of 2023 s.
+55.]

-Subdivision 1 — Role of the Board
+Subdivision 1 — Referrals to Tribunal

+[Heading inserted: No. 3 of 2023 s.
+55.]

-83. Certain complaints to be referred to State Administrative Tribunal
+83. Complaints and matters referred to Tribunal

-(1) The Board may refer a complaint to the State Administrative Tribunal on its own initiative or on the recommendation of a disciplinary committee or the impairment review committee.
+(1) Unless otherwise required under this Act, the Board may refer a complaint to the Tribunal on its own initiative or on the recommendation of a disciplinary committee or the impairment review committee.

-(2) If a referral is made to the State Administrative Tribunal about a complaint in relation to which an interim disciplinary order has been made, the order remains in force until it is revoked by the Tribunal or a referral about the complaint is finally determined by the Tribunal.
+(2) If a referral is made to the Tribunal about a matter for which an interim order is in force, the order remains in force until it is varied or revoked by the Tribunal or the complaint relating to the matter is finally dealt with by the Tribunal.

+[Section 83 inserted: No. 3 of 2023 s.
+55.]

-Subdivision 2 — State Administrative Tribunal
+Subdivision 2 — Tribunal

+[Heading inserted: No. 3 of 2023 s.
+55.]

-84. Jurisdiction of State Administrative Tribunal
+84. Jurisdiction of Tribunal

-(1) If, in a proceeding commenced by a referral under this Act, the State Administrative Tribunal finds that a disciplinary matter exists in relation to a teacher the Tribunal may do one or more of the following —
+(1) If, in a proceeding commenced by a referral under this Act, the Tribunal finds that a disciplinary matter occurred in relation to a complaint about a registered teacher or a formerly registered teacher the Tribunal may do 1 or more of the following —

-(a) if the finding is in respect of someone who is no longer registered as a teacher —
+(a) if the finding is in respect of a person who is a registered teacher or formerly registered teacher —

-(i) take any action, or make any order, that a disciplinary committee may take or make under section 70(1)(a), (b) or (c) in respect of a teacher;
+(i) uphold the complaint in whole or in part;